 Conservation status: Threatened–Nationally Endangered

-Found in: Alpine environments of the South Island
+Found in: Alpine and forested environments of the South Island

 Kea song (MP3, 977K)

 01:02 – Kea responding to recordings of their calls.

 - A kea learnt to turn on the water tap at Aspiring Hut campground.

 - A kea locked a mountaineer inside the toilet at Mueller Hut.